-- 4. The two key supranational bodies to determine sanctions measures relevant to the sanctions regime within the Bailiwick are currently the UN and the EU. - 5.
+- 4. The UN is the supranational body which determines sanction measures, which the UK adopts alongside enacting its own sanction measures, which are applied in the Bailiwick. - 5.
 The UN Security Council can take measures to maintain, or restore, international peace or security.
 Such measures range from economic sanctions to international military action.
 Each UN member state is then called upon to implement the requirements of a sanctions measure in its own territory. - 6.
+The UK puts in place sanctions measures to fulfil a range of purposes, including complying with UN and other international obligations supporting foreign policy and national security objectives, as well as maintaining international peace and security and preventing terrorism.
+The UK implements a range of sanctions regimes through regulations made under the Sanctions and Anti-Money Laundering Act 2018 (the "Sanctions Act").
+The Sanctions Act provides the main legal basis for the UK to impose, update and lift sanctions. - 7.
 The EU applies sanctions in pursuit of the specific objectives of the Common Foreign and Security Council as set out in the Treaty of the European Union.
 EU sanctions are either adopted to ensure compliance with UN sanctions requirements or enacted autonomously by the EU to advance specific EU objectives.
-European Council ("EC") regulations imposing sanctions apply directly in member states.
-However, further legislation is required in each member state to impose penalties for sanctions breaches under EC regulations. - 7.
-EC regulations impose restrictive measures in respect of designated persons, that is, persons, groups or entities designated by the UN Sanctions Committee or the EU's Security Council.
-These designated persons are listed in Annex 1 to EC regulations. - 8.
-A country may also impose sanctions unilaterally as an extension of its own foreign policy, for example, the UK via HM Treasury or the US via OFAC, and can request that other jurisdictions implement sanctions against a person, group or entity.
+European Council regulations imposing sanctions apply directly in member states.
+However, further legislation is required in each member state to impose penalties for sanctions breaches under European Council regulations. - 8.
+European Council regulations impose restrictive measures in respect of designated persons, that is, persons, groups or entities designated by the UN Sanctions Committee or the EU's Security Council.
+These designated persons are listed in Annex 1 to European Council regulations.

+9. A country may also impose sanctions unilaterally as an extension of its own foreign policy, for example, the UK via HM Treasury or the US via OFAC, and can request that other jurisdictions implement sanctions against a person, group or entity.